ZeiraXx/I.N.T.A.I-Surveillance-System/README.md

 ## Contributing

-Feel free to submit issues and pull requests!
+Feel free to submit issues and pull requests.

----

-**Built with ⚡ by INTAI Team**